kedacore/keda-docs/content/docs/2.7/scalers/prometheus.md

       query: sum(rate(http_requests_total{deployment="my-deployment"}[2m]))
 ```

-Here is an example of a prometheus scaler with bearer authentication,
+Here is an example of a prometheus scaler with Basic Authentication, define the `Secret` and `TriggerAuthentication` as follows

 ```yaml
 apiVersion: v1